Doncic's 30-point streak hits 8 games as Mavs beat Raptors - WHIZ News

 DALLAS (AP) — Luka Doncic scored 35 points, his eighth consecutive game of at least 30 to begin the season, as the Dallas Mavericks beat the Toronto Raptors 111-110 on Friday night.

-The only other NBA player to score 30 or more points in the first eight games of a season is Wilt Chamberlain, who did it in the first eight games of 1959-60 and the first 23 games of 1962-63.
+The only other NBA player to score 30 or more points in the first eight games of a season was Wilt Chamberlain, who did it in the first eight of the 1959-60 season and the first 23 of 1962-63.

 The Raptors cut a 19-point third-quarter deficit to 108-105 with 35.5 seconds left.
 Doncic sank the first of two free throws with 15.9 seconds to gain a four-point lead.
 O.G.
 Anunoby drove for a dunk with 11 seconds left.
 Spencer Dinwiddie hit two free throws with 3 seconds to go, making the score 111-107.
 Anunoby hit a 3-pointer at the buzzer.